Product

 Conclusion

-A bio is often the very first impression that clients and potential employers get of you, so you should spend some time and write an eye-catching and captivating bio that tells your readers what they want to know.
+A bio is often the very first impression clients and potential employers get of you, so you should spend some time and write an eye-catching and captivating bio that tells your readers what they want to know.
 The idea is to make people curious to know more about you and, ultimately, want to hire you!

-But having a great bio is just one piece of the puzzle, Indy can help you with the rest.
+But having a great bio is just one piece of the puzzle—Indy can help you with the rest.
 With Indy's tool suite, you'll have one software for gaining new clients, creating contracts, managing projects, tracking time, and sending invoices.
 Check out how Indy can make freelancing simple today!

 Get started today!